-Our lead product candidate, CRLX101, is an NDC in Phase 2 clinical development.
-We are pursuing development of CRLX101 in combination with anti-cancer therapies in multiple ongoing clinical development programs that include company-sponsored trials and ISTs.
-Our leading CRLX101 development programs are:

-- Relapsed RCC: - We are conducting a Phase 2 randomized, controlled, company-sponsored trial comparing CRLX101 administered in combination with Avastin to investigator's choice of standard of care in patients with RCC who have received two or three prior lines of therapy. - Relapsed ovarian cancer: - A Phase 2 single-arm IST of CRLX101 as monotherapy and in combination with Avastin in patients with relapsed ovarian cancer is being conducted at Massachusetts General Hospital and affiliated Harvard University teaching hospitals. - We are also conducting a Phase 1b single-arm company-sponsored trial of CRLX101 in combination with weekly paclitaxel in patients with relapsed ovarian cancer in collaboration with the GOG.
+Our lead product candidate, CRLX101, is an NDC in Phase 2 clinical development in our lead indication, platinum-resistant ovarian cancer.
+We are conducting a Phase 1b/2 company-sponsored trial of CRLX101 in combination with weekly paclitaxel in patients with relapsed ovarian cancer in collaboration with GOG.
+A Phase 2 single-arm investigator sponsored trial, or IST, of CRLX101 as monotherapy and in combination with Avastin in patients with relapsed ovarian cancer is also ongoing.
+This IST is being conducted by Massachusetts General Hospital and affiliated Harvard University teaching hospitals.

-Additional trials involving CRLX101 are also ongoing, including a Phase 1b/2 IST in patients with locally advanced rectal cancer and a Phase 1b company-sponsored trial exploring a dose-intensive schedule for CRLX101 in patients with solid tumors.
+Additional trials involving CRLX101 are also ongoing, including a Phase 1/2 clinical trial sponsored by the NCI, evaluating the combination of CRLX101 and LYNPARZATM (olaparib) in patients with advanced solid tumors.
+CRLX101 is also being evaluated in a Phase 1b company-sponsored trial exploring a dose-intensive schedule for CRLX101 in patients with solid tumors, which includes an arm exploring weekly CRLX101 in combination with a chemotherapy regimen known as FOLFOX in solid tumor patients.